bombbomb/bombbomb-javascript-openapi/docs/ContactsApi.md

 var apiInstance = new Bombbomb.ContactsApi();

+var opts = {
-var listId = "listId_example"; // String | The list of contacts to be deleted.
+  'listId': "listId_example", // String | The list of contacts to be deleted.
+  'contactIds': "contactIds_example" // String | comma separated list of contact ids to delete };

 var callback = function(error, data, response) {
   if (error) {